talla-ui/lib-comp/README.md

-# View composites library
+# Tälla UI component library

-This package contains a library providing a selection of Tälla UI view composites.
+This package contains a library providing a selection of Tälla UI components.
 These can be used directly from the NPM package, or copy-pasted into your own application to reduce dependencies and to enable further customization.

 ## Playground

-To see all view composites in action, you'll need Git, Node.js and NPM.
+To see all components in action, you'll need Git, Node.js and NPM.
 Follow these steps:

 - Clone the repository to your machine
 - Run `npm install` to install all dependencies from NPM